jerickjoe111/launch-school/JS230/03_XHR_requests.md

 #### Serializing Data to JSON

-To serialize data into valid JSON format from JavaScript code we must: first, create or retrieve a JavaScript value (an object, an array, a date...); and second, convert the value to a JSON string via the method `JSON.stringify()`, passing it as argument.
+To serialize data into valid JSON format from JavaScript code we must: first, create or retrieve a JavaScript value (an object, an array, etc.); and, second, convert the value to a JSON string via the method `JSON.stringify()`, passing it as argument.

 ```js
 let request = new XMLHttpRequest();